SinclairHudson/gest/README.md

 Finally, all the data is added back up to create a position and gesture of the hand, which can then be mapped to the computer.

 #Applications
+There are tons of applications for this, but the first goal is to be able to move around windows of applications using only hand gestures.